-The Cisco Collaboration services discussed in this chapter are available as on-premises, off-premises, or mixed deployments.
+The Cisco Collaboration services discussed in this chapter are available as on-premises, cloud, or hybrid deployments.
 This allows an organization to integrate with a Unified Communications solution in which they have already invested or, alternatively, to implement a service that is hosted “in the cloud.”
 This is one of the more important distinctions between the various solutions, and it is the first decision point when determining which solution is the best fit for an organization.
 This chapter contains sections on the following topics:

 Each section defines the high-level architecture of the solution, followed by design guidance for high availability, capacity planning and other design considerations pertinent to the solution.